Piano Maintenance

 How long is a service appointment?

-If you are a new client, we schedule about 2.5 hours of time.
-This allows us to meet each other, and for me to meet your piano!
-A new piano to me usually means it hasn't been tuned in more than 12 months, and will need extensive tuning.
+If you are a new client, we schedule a 3 hours appointment.
+This allows us to meet each other, to meet your piano, and get a little bit of history and evaluation baseline!
+A new piano to us usually means it hasn't been tuned in more than 12 months, and will need more extensive tuning.
 It is also likely that your piano needs repairs other than tuning.
-Small repairs that can be done within that timeframe are included in the initial service charge.
-Anything that needs more than the standard amount of time needs to be planned ahead of time, and will cost accordingly.
+Small repairs which can be done within the 3-hour timeframe (after tuning) are included in the initial service charge.
+Any larger repairs or issues that need more than the 3 hours will need to be scheduled for a further appointment, and will cost accordingly.
 When you schedule through the self-scheduler, it will give you an estimate of time based on the services you have selected.

-When your piano is serviced by us regularly, expect a service appointment to last about 1hr 45m.
-If your piano is extremely stable (not needing pitch adjustments across the entire piano), we can often tune the piano much more quickly, and utilize the remainder of the time for services such as regulation, voicing, or more repairs.
+When your piano is serviced by us regularly, expect a service appointment to last about 2 hours.
+If your piano is extremely stable (not needing pitch adjustments across the entire piano), we can often tune the piano much more quickly, and utilize the remainder of the time for services such as regulation, voicing, or small repairs.

 General Piano FAQ